Search by Keyword

 However, George Martin must have instructed them to simplify the arrangement again, instructing Ringo to just play a straight 4/4 drum beat throughout the song and for George to only play the first guitar run in the bridges, dropping the second run during the vocal "only one, lonely one."
 They implemented these changes for "take seven,” which was also a complete performance of the song.
 John changed his “oooh” at the end of the song to a loud hum but still insisted on the “la-la-la” as the song eventually would be fading away.

-It was probably at about this point that George Martin decided that he himself would add a piano overdub at a later date to replace Harrison’s guitar run, which the guitarist was asked not to play because of his not being able to get the timing right.
+It was undoubtedly at about this point that George Martin decided that he himself would add a piano overdub at a later date to replace Harrison’s guitar run, which the guitarist was asked not to play because of his not being able to get the timing right.
 He apparently began recording the next takes at a speed of 30 ips, instead of the usual 15 ips, to facilitate this future overdub work.

-The Beatles were not present on this day because of being in the midst of their Helen Shapiro tour, but from 10:30 am to noon in EMI Studio One, this piano overdub was completed.
+The Beatles were not present on this day because of being in the middle of their Helen Shapiro tour, but from 10:30 am to noon in EMI Studio One, this piano overdub was completed.
 George Martin experimented with adding piano overdubs onto "take nine" but, upon listening to The Beatles performance, decided that the first half of the song was flawed in various ways, such as a speeded up tempo at the end of the first verse and a flubbed bass note from Paul at the beginning of the song.

-All of the original mixes of “Misery” were done on February 25th, 1963 in the control room of EMI Studio One by George Martin and engineers Norman Smith and A.B.
+All of the original mixes of “Misery” were done on February 25th, 1963 in the control room of EMI Studio One by George Martin along with engineers Norman Smith and A.B.
 Lincoln.
-Two mono mixes were made on this day, the first having a chopped off introductory chord (which appears on the original British “Please Please Me” album).
-The second mono mix, with the full introductory chord, was sent to Vee-Jay Records in the US for inclusion on the “Introducing…The Beatles” album.
+Two mono mixes were made on this day, the first having a chopped off introductory chord (which appears on the original UK “Please Please Me” LP).
+The second mono mix, with the full introductory chord, was sent to Vee-Jay Records in America for their landmark “Introducing The Beatles” album.
 For some reason, two stereo mixes were also made on this day, possibly to supply a version with slightly more reverb for the American market.
 All of these mixes, though, did have a slight touch of reverb added.

 Song Structure and Style